 Use interesting adjectives

 If you want to stun your readers with punchy headlines, use interesting adjectives.
-For an instant, ‘7 killer tips’ is far better than ‘7 tips’.
+For instant, ‘7 killer tips’ is far better than ‘7 tips’.
 Similarly, ’10 surprising facts’ are somehow better than ’10 facts’.
 Moreover, when you use interesting adjectives, it adds emotions to your headlines that grab the reader’s attention.

 Conduct a poll